 Dale Launches AI-Powered Compliance Platform for Franchise Disclosure Documents

-AgentCore LLC today introduced Dale, an AI compliance platform that reviews Franchise Disclosure Documents against the FTC Franchise Rule, all 23 items, and the fifteen franchise-registration states' requirements.
+Introducing Dale, an AI compliance platform that reviews Franchise Disclosure Documents against the FTC Franchise Rule, NASAA Guidelines, and the fourteen franchise-registration states' requirements.

 MIAMI, FL — AgentCore LLC today launched Dale, a purpose-built review platform for Franchise Disclosure Documents.
 Dale reads every FDD against the full three-layer regulatory framework — the FTC Franchise Rule, NASAA Guidelines, Guidance, and Commentary, and the specific registration requirements of each of the fourteen franchise-registration states — and produces an examiner-ready review with a citation to the underlying rule for every finding.